lenderpanel

 Recently asked questions about conveyancing in Robertsbridge

-Bank of Ireland have agreed my mortgage in principle, my bid on a house in Robertsbridge has been accepted, what are the next steps?
+have agreed my home loan in principle, my bid on a flat in Robertsbridge has been agreed to, what happens next?

-The property agent will wish to be advised as to your lawyer's details (make sure the solicitors are on the bank’s panel).
-Telephone Bank of Ireland or your financial adviser and finish off any outstanding paperwork.
-Bank of Ireland will sellect a valuer who will get in contact with the estate agent or vendor to schedule an appointment.
-Once carried out (assuming no problems) it takes about a week for the mortgage offer to be issued.
-Bank of Ireland will send the offer to you and your lawyers.
+The estate agent will want to know who your solicitors are (ensure that the are on the bank’s panel).
+Contact or your financial adviser and finish off any relevant documentation. will sellect a valuer who will get in touch with the estate agent or seller to arrange an appointment.
+Once conducted (assuming no problems) it takes approximately a week for the mortgage offer to be issued. will issue the offer to you and your .
 The transaction will then take it’s course according the nature and complexity of the conveyancing in Robertsbridge.

 Last updated